6qat/book/README.md

 ### Methods and functions ###

+Function is data.
+The proof is that you can switch any function with a lookup table and interpolate for the values not in the table.

 When it may or may not return a value, use Option[T], which can be either None or Some[T].
 It behaves as a collection of just one element.

 If the function won't return successfully, the return type is Nothing.
 Ex. exceptions and exit(1).